todkaiser/rails-react-redux-demo/README.md

 ## About

-This demo app presents an archiecture for building complex frontends using React + Redux + Rails.
+This demo app presents an architecture for building complex frontends using React + Redux + Rails.

 ## Getting started